Community Living Program

 Personal Healing

-The ReTribe Community enjoys engaging in healing practices such as Breathwork, small groups, yoga and more.
+The ReTribe Community enjoys engaging in transformational practices to support our continued growth.
+We seek to find health through daily practices that support our body, mind and spirit such as outdoor recreation, healthy diet, meditation, creative art forms, etc. We also work with cathartic healing modalities like breathwork that help us really feel and process things under the surface.
+We share together in circle and integrate the teaching coming up in our lives.
 Program participants are offered the opportunity to participate in ReTribe workshops and retreats that are open to the wider community.
-Program facilitators, Jane, John, and Julia hold a once a month meeting that we ask participants to attend to offer guidance in personal growth and healing as well as space for connection through various activities.
-Additionally, some current community members enjoy holding space for asana, kirtan, and other music-making.
+We have a once a month meeting to offer support and guidance in personal growth and healing as well as space for community connection.
+Additionally, community members enjoy holding space for practices they find benefit from like Ecstatic dance, Hatha Yoga, group singing, and cold plunging to name a few.
 Your offerings are welcome!

-Many participants choose to take time to work on a personal project, such as writing, nature crafting, academic study, etc. The quiet but supportive atmosphere of ReTribe Community is the perfect place to focus on your own creations.
+We encourage participants to take time to work on personal projects, such as writing, woodworking and crafting, academic study, etc. The quiet but supportive atmosphere of ReTribe Community is the perfect place to focus on your own creations.
+There is a library full of books, a greenhouse and tools, and an art studio full of supplies to support your endeavors.
+There is also a great community of people living on the land and nearby who are happy to mentor participants in their studies.

 Cooking